 In a literary sense there are a couple of explanations.

-The new Doc Savage was simply a different character from the first one even though they shared the same name.
+The new Doc Savage was a distinctly different character from the first one even though they shared the same name.

 There could be a couple of different explanations for the change in the stories and abilities.
 The decline in Doc’s ability could be simply part of the wartime censorship.
 The military authorities had repeatedly refused to allow Doc and his men to enlist in the army.
 They were simply too valuable in their current positions.
 Reporting a “diminished” Doc would lower the chances of him becoming a target for axis assassins.